KC5-BP/DAI-2022-SMTP-Classe-B/Rapport.md

 #### Test it yourself with a Docker container

+##### Docker presentation

-Docker is a tool that allows to run applications in a container.
+Docker is a tool that allows an applications to be run in a container.
-A container is a virtual environment that allows to run an application in isolation from the host machine, but using its resources.
+A container is a virtual environment that allows an application to run isolated from the host machine, but sharing its resources.

 ##### Create the container